meghrajranaware23/bodyiq-policies/privacy-policy.md

 ### How to Exercise Your Rights
 Contact us at meghraj.ranaware22@vit.edu or use the in-app privacy settings to:
-- Request email data access or deletion
+- Request data access or deletion
 - Update your account information
 - Change privacy preferences
 - Report privacy concerns